th3br4vetrave1er/th3br4vetrave1er/README.md

 I'm your guy!
 Whether it's coding challenges, random tech stuff, or just nerdy chatter, feel free to reach out.
 I may not have all the answers, but I’ll give it my best shot—plus, I love a good excuse to dive into something new.</p>

 <h3>Fun fact 🎬</h3>
-<p>As I’m learning to write cleaner code, did you know that the movie Die Hard was originally a sequel to Commando?<br>
+<p>As Did you know that the movie Die Hard was originally a sequel to Commando?<br>
 Just like how I’m trying to turn my coding journey into an action-packed adventure — minus the explosions, of course. (of course 😈)</p>

 ![](https://media.tenor.com/ITGI9UX3H0YAAAAM/cacticaine.gif)